atharvdesai1996/ML/README.md

 ### Remote App based Operation
 * Wifi based
-* No need for LCD
+* No need for LCD (high power consumption on end device)
 * Pros
 * Cons - need to be in proximity of wifi